 Deacon took our drink orders and brought back the world’s smallest glass of Diet Coke.
 For a slight moment, I almost thought I was in a Mormon sacrament meeting, drinking Diet Coke from the sacrament cup.

-In the finale, there were several gigantic hats at least 15-feet wide and 10-feet tall.
+In the finale, there were several gigantic hats at least 15 feet wide and 10 feet tall.
 They were electrified with lights and moving parts.
 There was even a moving model train on one of them.
-The enormous wigs and hats made my two-feet-tall beehive wigs look like miniature marshmallows by comparison.
+The enormous wigs and hats made my two-foot-tall beehive wigs look like miniature marshmallows by comparison.
 I nearly passed out from overstimulation.